andrew/ultimate-awesome/README.md

 - [awesome-getindata-recommended-sources](https://github.com/getindata/awesome-getindata-recommended-sources) - A curated list of links to sources of latest updates in data/ml/ai.
 - [awesome-ens](https://github.com/ghiliweld/awesome-ens) - Cool projects using ENS + resources for buidling with ENS.
 - [ImPromptu](https://github.com/grahamwaters/ImPromptu) - Domain Agnostic Prompts for Savvy Professionals.
-- [awesome-apps-script](https://github.com/grant/awesome-apps-script) - ☁️A collection of awesome Apps Script tools and libraries.
 - [awesome-xwing](https://github.com/guidokessels/awesome-xwing) - A curated list of awesome X-Wing: The Miniatures Games resources, tools and more.
 - [awesome-genaitech](https://github.com/hollobit/awesome-genaitech) - Awesome-GenAITech: a curated list of Generative AI Techniques.
 - [awesome-thinkerview](https://github.com/HorlogeSkynet/awesome-thinkerview) - :clapper: A curated list of the "best" Thinkerview interviews .